pawandubey/cuckoo_filter/README.md

 ## Frequenty Anticipated Questions

-- Q: *Is this useful?*
+- Q: *Is this useful?* </br>
-  A: Yes, but mainly for academic purposes.

-- Q: *Why not for practical purposes?*
-  A: Because Ruby is not a performance-oriented language.
-It is made to be expressive, so it lacks a lot of low-level constructs needed to make this implementation fast and efficient enough.
+  A: Yes, but have a look at the benchmarks below to see if it satisfies your performance requirements before using it in a real world app.

-- Q: *Then why did you make this?*
+- Q: *Why did you make this?*</br>
   A: For fun and education, of course!
+Although that is not stopping it from having any real world usage!

 - Q: *But why Ruby?
-Why not Go/Rust/Elixir/FooBar*
+Why not Go/Rust/Elixir/FooBar*</br>
   A: Because why not?
 I like Ruby and I couldn't find a full blown implementation in it.

-- Q: *Can I use it in a real project?*
+- Q: *Can I use it in a real project?*</br>
   A: If it satisfies your criteria, then why not?
+Have a look at the benchmarks for performance stats.
 Let me know if you do!

 ## Benchmarks